meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 The relevant .ini file must be saved before the core is loaded or the custom aspect ratios will not appear.
 If you use 2 custom aspect ratios, check that one is labeled custom_aspect_ratio_1 and the other custom_aspect_ratio_2 to ensure both are selectable.

-_Custom aspect ratios only work in cores that have had the function enabled in the framework._ For example, the Minimig core has custom aspect ratios listed already, but I don't believe the core has been updated to enable them as of writing this.
+_Custom aspect ratios only work in cores that have been updated to enable the function._ For example, the Minimig core has custom aspect ratios listed already, but I don't believe the core has been updated to enable them as of writing this.

 These ratios have been generated using mostly default core settings.
 Settings that influence resolution and aspect ratio are commented when possible.